xuankimtran/docs-1/pages/katalon-studio/docs/condition-to-stop.md

 You can also apply the terminate execution conditionally with **Retry all**, **Retry immediately**, and **Data-driven testing**.
 These cases follow the same logic with this example, following the definition of a test failure mentioned.

-### Terminate Test Suite Collection In Sequential Mode
+### Terminate Test Suite Collection Executed In Sequential Mode

 Given that you have 5 test suites, each test suite has 10 test cases.
 You set the ``maxFailedTests=20`` (T = 20).